Last edited by Scott Davert on October 8, 2019.

 If the command you have chosen doesn't already have something assigned to it, you will be done with this process.
 If the Braille keyboard assignment does have a command already associated with that keyboard combination, you will get an alert telling you what the already assigned action is, and asking you if you wish to change it.

 Choose "OK" or "Cancel", and the appropriate option will be chosen.
 You can now press that Braille keyboard combination you have assigned this function, once to toggle the Command key on and once to toggle it off, and perform all of the commands I listed above and many more.
 For example, to bold a selected block of text, press the Command key toggle, the letter B, and then press the Command key toggle again.
-You have many other options, such as the ability to invoke Siri.
-This allows you to then use Siri from your Braille display without ever having to take your hands off the keyboard.

 Is There a Way to Quickly Switch Languages with Braille?

 Yes, though the process for devices running iOS 13 and later differs from iOS 12.4.1 and below.
 First, here are instructions for setting this up under iOS 13, I will then explain, for users of older iOS devices, how to set this up.

 iOS 13 has many different braille tables to choose from.
 You will first need to add the braille table you wish to use.
 To add a table, do the following:

 navigate to Settings > Accessibility > VoiceOver > Braille > Braille Tables.